InvoxiPlayGames/x360-research/official-software/system/security_overview.md

 As of 2024, every console manufactured before 2011 is subject to trivial piracy, and cheating online in many games is possible with savegame exploits, patched game files on burned DVDs, or network exploits.
-The last method to run homebrew without soldering was patched in 2007.
+The last method to run homebrew without soldering a modchip was patched in 2007.

 ## Security Features